 Why Definitions Matter More Than You Think

-Legal definitions are not just technicalities.
-When a statute says "personal representative," it means something specific.
-When it says "interested person," that term has boundaries.
-This section establishes the precise meaning of every key word used in Title 14, from "agent" and "beneficiary" to "trust" and "will."
+This section sets the exact meaning of every key word used in Title 14.
+It covers terms from "agent" and "beneficiary" to "trust" and "will."

 "Personal representative" includes an executor, an administrator, a successor personal representative, a special administrator and persons who perform substantially the same function under the law governing their status.